 This series is distinguished from the Financial Services Specialist class series in that the primary responsibilities of the latter classes are in the areas of budget development and administration, financial analysis and projections and/or contract and grants administration, with general administrative services responsibilities being of secondary importance.
 It is further distinguished from Supervising Administrative Specialist which provides second- level supervision for administrative support and operations staff and functions.
-Under direction, to provide professional level administrative, operational and organizational services to County departments and agencies; to plan and conduct a variety of studies and inquiries; to facilitate the implementation of a wide variety of programs and projects; and to do related work as required.

 The equivalent of one year full-time experience in the class of Administrative Specialist I in the Alameda County classified service.

 Equivalent to graduation from an accredited four-year college or university (180 quarter units or 120 semester units) with major coursework in business or public administration, or a field related to the work.

 (Additional professional or paraprofessional administrative experience may be substituted for the education on a year-for-year basis.)

 Equivalent to one year of full-time professional-level experience in planning and conducting administrative, operational and organizational studies and providing varied administrative support at the level of or higher than that performed by the County class of Administrative Specialist I.

 NOTE: The Civil Service Commission may modify the above Minimum Qualifications in the announcement of an examination.

 NOTE: The level and scope of the following knowledge and abilities are related to duties listed under the "Examples of Duties" section of this specification.